sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 === "USB"
-	For most users, this will be the primary interface for the mosaic-X5 module.
+	For most users, this will be the primary interface for the mosaic-X5 GNSS receiver.

 	<figure markdown>